-We show that the pandemic disproportionately affected historically excluded environmental biology trainees.
-Female-identifying, BIPOC, and first-gen trainees were much more likely to indicate that the pandemic negatively impacted their writing.
+We show that the pandemic disturbance disproportionately affected historically excluded environmental biology trainees.
+Female, BIPOC, and first-gen trainees were much more likely to indicate that the pandemic impacted their writing habits.
 These writing interruptions may linger on the CVs of those who were trainees during the pandemic, manifesting as disparities in publication counts compared to more productive colleagues and competitors.
-To recover post-pandemic from the disturbance to our academic ‘ecosystem’, we must provide enhanced writing support and reconsider how to evaluate productivity and establish values for future hirings.
-The current evaluation metrics are not equitable because they do not (1) account for the different input into individual publications or (2) give equal weight to the non-publishing aspects of academia (e.g., teaching, mentoring, JEDI)(Montgomery 2021) Research projects that are theory-, lab-, or field-based require different inputs from inception to publication.
+To recover post-pandemic from the disturbance to our academic ecosystem, we must provide enhanced writing support and reconsider how to evaluate productivity and establish values in future hiring.
+The current evaluation metrics are not equitable because they do not (1) account for the different input into individual publications, (2) give equal weight to the non-publishing aspects of academia (e.g., teaching, mentoring, JEDI), or (3) account for the means by which academics achieve their outputs (Montgomery 2021).
+Research projects that are theory-, lab-, or field-based require different inputs from inception to publication.
 Search committees should consider these project inputs when evaluating candidates beyond total publication counts and journal impact factors.
-Further, while peer-reviewed publications maintain the quality and knowledge-base of science, the non-publishing aspects of academia—essential for improving the academic 'ecosystem’—should be given more weight in the evaluation process.
-(Hunter 2019)(Montgomery 2021)Ultimately, we need to improve the system that perpetuates inequity prior to future major disturbances.
+Further, while peer-reviewed publications maintain the quality and knowledge-base of science, the non-publishing aspects of academia—essential for improving the academic ecosystem—should be given more weight in the evaluation process.
+For example, on its own, a candidate’s publication output does little to impact the issue of undergraduates from HEGs leaving STEM degrees (Hunter 2019) or graduate students leaving academia.
+However, a candidate with training and experience in inclusive teaching practices and active participation in JEDI initiatives is likely going to improve their prospective institution by being both a good instructor and mentor.
+Finally, while a candidate can have an exceptional track record of publications and grants, they may have achieved those outputs while harming community members around them (Montgomery 2021); thus, a more holistic approach is necessary for evaluating academic success.
+Ultimately, we need to improve the system that perpetuates inequity prior to future major disturbances.
+While the academic ecosystem has made some progress in including alternative metrics beyond publications, it still has a long way to go.
+The differential impacts of the pandemic on HEGs, along with the call to create and retain a diverse and equitable faculty is an opportunity to universities to reevaluate and adapt their current metrics.

 Non-white, non-male, and first-gen faculty are more likely to participate in JEDI activities (Jimenez et al. 2019).
 If trainees engaging in and prioritizing institutional service and JEDI initiative have similar identities, these individuals may have less time to dedicate to writing.
 That participation in these important initiatives is not equal amongst identities further highlights the lack of equity in the current evaluation process.